okfn/okfn.github.com/_posts/2012-10-10-show-and-tell.markdown

 author: Nigel Babu
 ---

-### What?

-Have you built some something you want to show people?
-Played around with some data?
-Know of a new development people should know about?
+<strong>Built something you want to show people?
+Played around with some intersting
+data?
+Know of a new development people should know about?</strong>

 Come to the Show and Tell this Friday and share it with the community!
-Slots are 2-5m and we're doing them via Google Hangout!
+The session is <strong>30m and slots are 2-5m</strong> and we'll be doing this via a Google Hangout!

 <img src="http://assets.okfn.org/p/labs/img/tent.png" />